nulinspiratie/JAR_education/documentation/Equipment_per_drone.md

 ## Raspberry Pi equipment

 ### Equipment that we only need once
+We either have all these items, or they can be easily arranged
 - [x] HDMI cable
 - [x] mini-HDMI to HDMI converter
 - [x] USB hub